pranavrl428-svg/Scanly-Face-App/README.md

 - Admin Panel: For registering new users, capturing face datasets, and training the model.

-- Identity Scanner: A real-time kiosk interface for verifying identities via webcam.
+- Identity Scanner: A real-time interface for verifying identities via webcam.

 ## 🚀 Features
 - Real-time Face Detection: Uses Haar Cascades for fast face detection.